What’s up everybody? It’s Eddie Z here from EZ Trading Computers, and you’re watching Trading Computer Secrets.

 So, I’m sure you guys have been watching CNBC lately, and everyone’s working at home.
 So you see these folks here on CNBC, like a little panel of people, all working from home, right?
 We’ve all seen this.
 They’re all using the Internet.

 And have you noticed when they have these panel discussions, there seems to be this little delay from when someone stops talking until the next guy starts talking?
-Or sometimes they wind up talking on top of each other because they think it’s their turn to speak.
+Sometimes they wind up talking on top of each other because they think it’s their turn to speak.

 That’s because of that little Internet delay, the Voice Over IP delay.
 It’s a signal processing issue.